Stock market today: Nasdaq nears all-time high as Wall Street's record madness continues - ExBulletin

 The widely held expectation, even among senior U.S. government officials, is that weakness in office buildings and other commercial projects will cause at least some difficulty for banks.
 But no one can say for sure how much.

-That's why recent attention has been focused on New York Community Bancorp.
+This is why we focused so much on Community Bank of New York recently.
 It shocked investors about two weeks ago by announcing a surprise loss for its latest quarter.
 Part of the pain was due to the acquisition of Signature Bank during the industry's mini-crisis last year.
 But concerns about commercial real estate also played a role.

 Shares of New York Community Bancorps have fallen by about half since that surprise report, but they were doing better Monday.
 It increased by 1.7%.